 Create a pool

-To create a new pool, navigate to System > Resources > Resources - Pools and click New Pool at the bottom of the Resource Pools panel.
+To create a new pool, navigate to System > Resources > Resources - Pools and click New Pool in the right-hand side panel.

 Newly created pools are given a name by default, and this can be customized by typing a name immediately after clicking New Pool.
 Pools cannot be renamed afterwards.

 To delete a pool, click Delete Pool in the right-hand side panel or right-click a pool and select Delete from the shortcut menu.